Mr. Props Logo

 0%100%

-How long you plan to leave the money invested before drawing it down.
+How long you plan to leave the money growing.
+Time is the single biggest driver of compounding results.

 $